manjaro-libhybris/manjaro-arm-tools/README.md

 ## Known issues
-* `deployarmpkg` does not add the packages to the repo.
+* `deployarmpkg` does not add the packages to the repo database.
 Wait for the server to do the automatic adding.

 ## Dependencies
 These scripts rely on certain packages to be able to function.
 These packages are: